 Our goal is to build a strong community within Sierra.
 There are a number of ways students and parents can be involved in our school.
-Students can participate in clubs, sports, taking college courses, CTE, ROP, FFA, ASB, and the arts.
-Parents are able to participate in Site Counsel, LCAP, volunteering for events and providing that extra added support at our various sporting and academic events.
+Students can participate in clubs, sports, music, and college prep courses.
+Parents are able to participate in Site Counsel, LCAP, volunteering for events and providing that extra added support at our various co-curricular and academic events.